-Three r Three months ended June 30,
+Three months ended December 31,

-2023 23 2022 Change
+2023 2022 Change

-(US dollars in millions)
+(US dollars in millions) .

-Amortization of intangible assets \$ 8 .7 \$ 3.0 \$ 5.7
+Amortization of intangible assets \$ 3 8.6 \$ 6.5 \$ 2.1

-The increase in amortization of intangible assets was primarily attributable to the amortization of intangibles assets associated with our acquisition of Vuram (which we acquired in July 2022), The Smart Cube (which we acquired in December 2022) and OptiBuy (which we acquired in December 2022) and amortization of intangible assets associated with the business transfer from a large insurance company (in October 2022).
-This increase is partially offset by the completion of the amortization of certain intangible assets associated with our acquisition of Fusion and amortization of intangible assets associated with the business transfer from CEPROCS.
+The increase in amortization of intangible assets was primarily attributable to the amortization of intangibles assets associated with our acquisition of The Smart Cube (which we acquired in December 2022) and OptiBuy (which we acquired in December 2022) and amortization of intangible assets associated with the business transfer from a large insurance company (in October 2022).
+This increase was partially offset by the completion of the amortization of certain intangible assets associated with our acquisition of Fusion and amortization of intangible assets associated with the business transfer from CEPROCS.